Deflection of beams in bending

 Firstly find reaction forces R1 and R2

-Consider Σ forces = 0 (sign convention according to the diagram)
+Consider Σ forces = 0 (note sign convention)

 R1 + R2 - wL = 0 ------------ (i)

-Consider Σ moments at x = 0 at position x = 0 (+ve moments are clockwise)
+Consider Σ moments = 0 at position x = 0 (+ve moments are clockwise)

-To find shearing force V and bending moment M consider a section of beam at position x shown below (we do not in fact require to find V but will do so the sake of revising previous tutorials).
+To find shearing force V and bending moment M consider a section of beam at position x shown below (we do not in fact require to find V but it is a useful reminder of previous tutorials).

 forces and moments on beam section

-If x < L/2 V is -ve on y axis and +ve by convention for shear force.
+If x < L/2 V is -ve on y axis but +ve by convention for shear force.

-If x > L/2 V is +ve on y axis and -ve by convention for shear force.
+If x > L/2 V is +ve on y axis but -ve by convention for shear force.

-To find M consider Σ moments at x
+To find M consider Σ moments = 0 at position L = x

-Because the load results in positive bending M must be +ve by the convention for bending moments.
+Because loading results in positive bending M must be +ve by the convention for bending moments, i.e. counter-clockwise; whereas a counter-clockwise loading moment would be -ve (refer to previous tutorial).

-We must now find the values of constants C1 and C. Refer again to the diagram.
+We now find the values of constants C1 and C2.
+Refer again to the loading diagram below.

-Substituting for C1 and C2 in the expression for y above gives:
+Substituting for C1 and C2 in (ii) above gives:

-Using this expression we can calculate deflection y for any value of x from x =0 to x = L.
+Using (iii) above we can calculate deflection y for any value of x from x =0 to x = L.

 We know intuitively that the maximum deflection occurs where x = L/2.
 This can be confirmed by substituting x = L/2 and C1 in the expression above for dy/dx which shows that dy/dx = 0 for these values.

-Substituting x = L/2 into the expression above for y gives:
+Substituting x = L/2 in (iii) above gives:

 At this point it is instructive to look at our tutorial: bending moments and shearing forces in beams - singularity functions.
 There we perform progressive integrations to find shearing force and bending moment equations for a loaded beam using the rules for singularity functions.